madisonmussari/mcts_kds/README.md

         Checks if the current environment represents a terminal position.

         Returns:
+            Boolean
                 True if the state is terminal, False if it is not
         """
         return

-    def value(self):
+    def value(self, current_player):
         """
         Determines the value of a terminal environment (last node in a branch).
 If the environment is not terminal, it returns None.

         Returns:
+            int
                 the value for this environment (1 for a win and -1 for a loss) when the environment is not terminal, it returns None.
         """
         return